Why does going back to the original source change the decision?

 - Who owns verification before the decision hardens.

-- What boring thing keeps being skipped because it slows the room down.
+- What boring thing keeps being skipped because it slows the team down.

 Three or more clear yes answers mean the pattern is active enough to inspect.
 Fewer than three means the issue may sit in a neighboring layer.